How Supplemental Accident Insurance Can Help You

 Accidents happen.
 And when they do, they’re often followed by a series of bills.
-Major medical insurance can only pay for so much.
-The injured could be stuck with hundreds, or even thousands, of dollars in out-of-pocket fees and expenses.
-Purchasing a supplemental accident insurance policy can help defray some of these costs.
+Affordable Care Act (ACA)-compliant plans can only pay for so much.
+A supplemental accident insurance policy can help with these unforeseen expenses.

-Supplemental accident insurance is protection designed to help you handle the out-of-pocket costs that add up after an accidental injury.
-Benefit payments are made as lump-sum cash deposits directly to the beneficiary.
-So, you can use your benefits however you want.
+Supplemental accident insurance is designed to help you handle the out-of-pocket expenses that can add up after an accidental injury.
+Benefit payments are made as lump-sum cash deposits directly to the beneficiary – you can use your benefits however you want.
 This could include emergency treatment, hospital stays, medical exams, and other related expenses like transportation costs or lodging needs.
 It can even be used to help pay for some of your living expenses.
-It is important to note that supplemental accident insurance is purchased in addition to, not in place of, major medical coverage.
-This video helps to explain what accident insurance is and how it can be a benefit.

-As with other insurance plans, in order to maintain benefits for personal accident coverage, you must pay a premium (usually monthly).
+Personal accident coverage works by providing direct cash benefits when the unexpected happens, while you pay a premium, usually monthly.
 The premium amount generally remains the same during the length of the policy.
-Should you have an accident while insured, you will receive a cash benefit.
 The cash benefit amount varies based on the level of coverage you have chosen.

 - Coverage begins immediately.

 - You have 24/7 protection that covers you wherever you go.

 - Benefits are paid directly to you, not your healthcare provider.

 - Money can be used to pay for multiple obligations including everyday living expenses.